deepjavalibrary/djl/pytorch/pytorch-engine/README.md

 # DJL - PyTorch engine implementation

 ## Overview
-This module contains the PyTorch implementation of the Deep Java Library (DJL) EngineProvider.
+This module contains the Deep Java Library (DJL) EngineProvider for PyTorch.

 We don't recommend that developers use classes in this module directly.
 Use of these classes will couple your code with PyTorch and make switching between frameworks difficult.